 Contrary to intended consumers, those who might have any hypersensitivity to the product must also be identified.
 Vulnerable groups may include pregnant individuals, immunocompromised patients, the elderly, and infants.
 This step helps prevent any food safety issues under the HACCP principles.

 To properly map out all the intended processes related to your product, your HACCP team must create a flow diagram of your production scheme.
 This diagram does not have to be expertly made to look like an engineering drawing.
-What is important is that all methods and conditions under each process are mentioned for assessment.
+It can be a graphical representation of a linear product flow.
+What is important is that all methods and conditions under each process are mentioned in a logical sequence for assessment.

 This step will help determine which process brings a potential hazard with it.
 Under a good flow diagram, a potential risk must have a succeeding step that will help eliminate it or bring it back to acceptable levels.